Dance Styles

 Originally a work dance and today is still danced in the streets of Rio

-Latin Section of International dance competitions, but is now very different
+the Latin Section of International dance competitions, but is now very

 Paso Doble

-the man is the matador and the lady the flowing cape that entices the
+arena, the man is the matador and the lady the flowing cape that

-bull.
-Many of the bullfighting passes can be recogonised and many Spanish
+entices the bull.
+Many of the bullfighting passes can be recogonised

-Flamenco steps have also been introduced.
-Again this dance is included
+and many Spanish Flamenco steps have also been introduced.
+Again this

 Jive